SabihAli/rocket-env/README.md

     source venv/bin/activate
     ```

-3. Install the required dependencies:
-    ```bash
-    pip install -r requirements.txt
-    ```

-4. Install the package from the cloned repo:
+3. Install the package from the cloned repo:
     ```bash
     pip install .
     ```